 🥣 How to Make It

 This recipe is quick, easy, affordable, and absolutely delicious.
-Get out your Instant Pot and let it do all the cooking for you!
+It kind of reminds me of that stroganoff hamburger helper that I used to cook in college before I knew how to cook – so is this Instant Pot Hamburger Helper?
+Maybe?
+Either way, get out your Instant Pot and let it do all the cooking for you!

-- First, hit the Sauté button on your Instant Pot.
+First, press the Sauté button on your Instant Pot.
 Once it is hot, add olive oil, then sauté the ground beef until the meat is browned.
-Drain and set to the side.
-(Pictures 1 - 4)
+Drain the grease and set the beef off to the side.
+(Pictures 1 – 4)

-- Next, add the beef broth and cream of mushroom soup.
-Stir and mix well.
-(Picture 9 - 11)
+Next, add the beef broth and cream of mushroom soup.
+Stir and mix well, scraping any of the browned bits off the bottom of the pot.
+(Picture 9 – 11)

-- Put the lid on your Instant Pot, turn the pressure valve to the sealing position, hit the button for Manual or Pressure Cook, and set the time for 2 minutes.
+Put the lid on your Instant Pot, turn the pressure release valve to the sealing position, cancel the Sauté mode, hit the button for Manual or Pressure Cook at High Pressure, and set the cooking time for 2 minutes.
 (Picture 15)

-- Finally, remove the lid and stir the noodles again.
+Finally, remove the lid and stir the noodles again.
 Allow the stroganoff to cool for a few minutes, then stir in the sour cream and serve.
-Garnish with parsley if desired.
-(Some people also use fresh dill or paprika as a garnish.)
+Garnish with parsley, fresh dill, or paprika as a garnish if desired.

-If you follow this recipe exactly, you should have about 4 - 6 servings depending on your portion sizes.
-(I recently served this to a group of four people and we had a little leftover - just enough for two lunch portions.)
+If you follow this recipe exactly, you should have about 4-6 servings, depending on your portion sizes.
+I recently served this to a group of four people, and we had a little leftover – just enough for two more lunch portions.

 🙋♀️ Frequently Asked Questions

 This beef stroganoff thickens as it cools, so it should be pretty thick if the recipe was followed correctly.
-If the beef stroganoff is still too thin for your liking after it has cooled, I would just reheat the Instant Pot on the "Keep Warm" setting and put a lid on it.
-Stir every few minutes and the pasta will absorb some of the excess sauce.
+If the beef stroganoff is still too thin for your liking after it has cooled, set the Instant Pot to the “Keep Warm” setting and put a lid on it.
+Stir every few minutes, and the pasta will absorb some of the excess sauce.

 This variation of beef stroganoff uses ground beef or ground turkey because it is so easy and quick to make.
-However, other recipes will use boneless rib eye, boneless sirloin, sirloin steak tips, or beef tenderloin.
-If you use one of these other choices, be sure to cut the meat into bite-sized pieces, sear it on either side and then pressure cook using the above directions.
+However, other recipes will use boneless rib eye, boneless sirloin, sirloin steak tips, stew meat, or beef tenderloin.
+If you use one of these other choices, be sure to cut the meat into bite-sized pieces, sear it on either side until it is fully cooked, then pressure cook using the above directions.

-You can use plain Greek Yogurt in place of sour cream - you want to be sure to use something that will add that slight sour taste to the sauce.
+You can use plain Greek Yogurt in place of sour cream – you want to be sure to use something that will add that slightly sour taste to the sauce.

 - Allow the noodles to cook a little longer.
-Once you have released the pressure and stirred your stroganoff, I like to put the lid back on for 3 - 5 minutes.
-This makes sure that all of the noodles are fully cooked and they will get softer/saucier.
+Once you have released the pressure and stirred your stroganoff, I like to put the lid back on for a few minutes.
+This makes sure that all of the noodles are fully cooked, and they will get softer & saucier.

 - Add veggies.
 To make this meal more well-rounded, you can add frozen peas or other veggies to it.

 - Add more mushrooms.
 If your family really likes mushrooms, you can add extra.
-Or vice versa, if your family doesn’t like them, you can add fewer mushrooms.
+Or vice versa, if your family doesn’t like them, you can add less.
 (We find that it helps for the mushroom haters if you dice them into really small pieces.
-It still adds the mushrooms flavor to the sauce, but you never get a mouthful of mushrooms.)
+It still adds the classic flavors of the mushrooms to the sauce, but you never get a huge mouthful of mushrooms.)

 - Instant Pot Creamy Chicken and Noodles